rando-idiot/Terminus.JS/README.md

 # __about:blank__
 It is recommended to try using this game on the about:blank page as it has literally nothing in it.
 Or try using a javascript playground thingy.
 Idk.
 Pick your thingy.

+# __NODE.JS__
+If you wish to run this on your personal computer, install node.js and open the terminus.js file with it.